ReDI-School/js-berlin-2020-fall/lesson15.md

 Create a "profile creating" site.
 It should have:
 * Inputs for first and last name
 * Input for age
-* Input for a profile url
+* Input for a profile image url

 When the user clicks a "Create profile" button, it should copy the data from the form and create a profile with:
 * Combined full name and age